Culture and the Arts Reward and Promotion Act

 Article 12

-The central supervisory authority shall draft guiding principles for the retention and signing of contracts with vendors to protect the rights and interests of culture and arts workers and promote the development of culture and arts enterprises.
+The central supervisory authority shall draft guiding principles for contract of the hire of work and mandate to protect the rights and interests of culture and arts workers and promote the development of culture and arts enterprises.

 These guiding principles shall include the period of time that the contract is being reviewed, copyright agreements, broker authorizations, insurance, and other items that affect the rights and interests of culture and arts workers.